Edited by: Keri Stooksbury

 - Passengers in business and short-haul first class can be put on non-partner airlines if American and its partners can’t get them to their destination within 5 hours of the original schedule.

 - Platinum, Oneworld Sapphire, Gold, and Ruby in all cabins can be put on non-partner airlines if American and its partners can’t get them to their destination within 5 hours of the original schedule.

 - If you have no status and are in economy, you can’t use partner airlines, but American will work to rebook you on their own flights.

 As you can see, you’re already somewhat behind on a regular ticket as far as rebooking priority — so a Basic Economy fare would be severely restricted in these circumstances.

 What About Basic Economy on Other Carriers?

-In general, you can assume you’ll see similar treatment and logistics on Alaska, Delta, and United when it comes to Basic Economy fares.
-All 3 carriers offer the ability to bring onboard carry-on bags, as well as the restriction to make changes to tickets, upgrade, or select any advance seat assignments without a fee.
+In general, you can assume you’ll see similar treatment and logistics on Alaska, Delta, and United when it comes to Basic Economy fares, though each carrier has various nuances as to what’s included.
+Some carriers offer the ability to bring onboard carry-on bags (for a fee in many cases), some have restrictions to make changes to tickets, won’t allow you to upgrade, or select any advance seat assignments without a fee.

 For the most part, no airline wants to make their Basic Economy experience any worse than another airline, for fear that Basic Economy customers will book elsewhere.
 This happened in 2018 when American restricted carry-on bags.
 Customers started choosing United and Delta instead since they could see the difference when booking via online travel agencies.

-Now, the carriers are essentially aligned in their benefits (or lack thereof), so their flights show up in all search results for these no-frill passengers.
+Now, the carriers are essentially aligned in their benefits, more-or-less, (or lack thereof), so their flights show up in all search results for these no-frill passengers.
 Let’s go through a quick comparison to help you decide:

-- If you’re concerned about selecting seats, both American and United auto-assign seats at check-in, while Delta allows you to choose your own seat at that time.
+- If you’re concerned about selecting seats, both American, United, and Delta auto-assign seats at check-in.

 In the end, there’s really no “better” Basic Economy experience, so if you’re in for the no-frills ticket, purchase the best one for your needs.